How Healthcare Portals are Gateways to Communication and Quality Care

 The Patient Portal:

-Patient Portals are secure, online connection via which a patient can view his/her recent health checkups, medications, allergies, discharge summaries, immunizations, and lab results.
+Patient Portals are secure, online connections via which a patient can view his/her recent health checkups, medications, allergies, discharge summaries, immunizations, and lab results.

 Patient Portal enhances patient-provider communication, supports care between visits, empowers patients to take care of their own health, and finally improves patient outcomes.
 Patient Portals are a boon for the providers too.
 It increases their productivity and saves their time – physicians can have a quick overview of the patient’s medical history in the patient portal before examining them.
 Few advanced patient portals also allow patients to exchange emails with their healthcare team, schedule non-urgent appointments, download forms, update their contact information, and check benefits and coverage.